 resampling the multiple surface images to the second resolution;

-estimating the parameters (M,C) of the linear relationship that relates the surface image sensor measurement for pixels of a surface image to the surface reflectance for pixels of the reference image;
+estimating the parameters (M,C) of the local linear relationship that relates the surface image sensor measurement for pixels of a surface image to the surface reflectance for pixels of the reference image;

 resampling the estimated parameters to the first resolution; and

-estimating the surface reflectance for each pixel of the surface images using the resampled at parameters.
+estimating the surface reflectance for each pixel of the given wavelength band of the surface images using the resampled parameters.

 Estimating the parameters (M, C) may use a least squares estimate for each pixel of the reference image inside a sliding window.
 The step of estimating may estimate two parameters (M,C) in which case the sliding window may use at least two pixels using the equation MC=ρt1-1 DN, where ρt and DN are row vectors of the ρt and DN values inside the sliding window, respectively.